StephenWattam/LWAC/doc/user/export_config.md

  * `:multicsv` --- Outputs to multiple CSV files (one per point)
  * `:json` --- Outputs serialised JSON to a file (or a pipe) --- useful for IPC if you have non-ruby formatters
  * `:multitemplate` --- Outputs to one ERB template per point, capable of rendering XML, HTML, etc
+ * `:multixml` --- XML output of all data for later transformation using XSLT

 ### csv
 The CSV formatter outputs a single CSV file at the level requested.
 It uses Ruby's FasterCSV implementation, and supports all of the options therein (such as changing separator, quote and line characters) as well as using the standardised field formatting routines outlined below: